An Exegetical Commentary

 Some popular writers on prophecy have nominated New York City, euphemistically called "Babylon," in part because there is a suburb of New York City actually named Babylon and because New York City possesses the moral decadence of a liberal society, the commercial power of Wall Street, and the political influence (and corruption) of the United Nations.
 However, the area in which New York City is situated was not settled until 1626, well after Johnís lifetime.
 Intending a city with which John could not possibly be acquainted seems extremely remote.
 On specific details of Babylonís identification New York City does not qualify.
 For example, New York City would not qualify as the woman "drunk with the blood of the holy ones" (verse 6 above), since the city has served as the immigration gateway to America and welcomed the persecuted.
 New York City also does not reign over the United Nations.

 The interpretation of the ancient city of Babel on the Euphrates is Mystery Babylon of Revelation is just as problematic as New York City.
 Babel was not a great city in Johnís day, since the area was largely in ruins and mostly deserted.
-While Saddam Hussein promoted restoration of the city of Babel and fancied himself as the second Nebuchadnezzar ("Rebuilding Babylon," Christianity Today (Vol. 32, No. 17), 71), his personal ambitions came to an end with the invasion of the American-led coalition in 2003.
+While Saddam Hussein promoted restoration of the city of Babel and fancied himself as the second Nebuchadnezzar ("Rebuilding Babylon," Christianity Today (Vol. 32, No. 17, p.
+71), his personal ambitions came to an end with the invasion of the American-led coalition in 2003.
 The transformation of Babel into a tourist attraction continues unabated, but the city has no current kingdom.
 Though Iraqís greatest commodity is oil, OPEC is not likely to move its headquarters from Vienna to Babel.

 The concept of a rebuilt Babel being a center for controlling, coordinating or financing international commerce as envisioned in the next chapter seems unlikely in the extreme, since the only current attraction is for archaeologists and tourists.
 However, the Iraqi government has had a long-standing interest in developing the Tigris and the Euphrates rivers into major arteries for commercial transport to connect inland cities with Persian Gulf ports.
 Dredging and the establishment of navigation channels have been completed on several stretches of these rivers.
 So, the potential may exist for Babel to fulfill biblical prophecy, but not without dramatic changes in events.
 The potential of Iraqís rise to preeminence may be realized after the power of Iran (Persia) and the other Islamic nations is crushed when they invade Israel (Ezek 38).

 Jerusalem is almost certainly "the great city" in 11:8 and most likely also in 16:19, and was "great" prior to the year A.D.
 70 in terms of prestige and commercial activity.
 And, Jerusalem would be considered a great city today on the same basis.
 However, Jerusalem has never had a kingdom over the kings of the earth, but has been hated and subjugated by foreign powers since the invasion of the ancient Assyrians.
 Modern Israel has lived with terrorism and survived wars with its neighbors since its inception and is manipulated far too much by the whims of the Western powers.
-While world attention will be focused on Jerusalem at the end of the age due to the idolatry of the beast in the abomination of desolation, the anti-Jew sentiment in the world will preclude Jerusalem from ever having a true kingdom until the Messiah comes and establishes this holy city as His capitol.
+While world attention will be focused on Jerusalem at the end of the age due to the idolatry of the beast in the abomination of desolation, the anti-Jew sentiment in the world will preclude Jerusalem from ever having a true kingdom until the Messiah comes and establishes this holy city as His capital.

 Most historic and modern commentators, whether from the preterist, historicist, futurist or spiritual schools of thought, believe that "Babylon" can only refer to Rome.
 The interpretation of the spiritual school that Babylon represents the materialism of the world fails to recognize that the angel described a substantive reality at a precise geographical location.
 Of course, historicist and some futurist commentators have interpreted Babylon in Revelation as a metaphor of the Roman Catholic Church, particularly its ruling structure.
 John Wesley, an historicist, in commenting on Revelation 17:3 asserts that based on the declaration of the angel the city could only identify "the city of Rome, with its buildings and inhabitants; especially the nobles."
 Perhaps the most comprehensive and well-documented treatise by a historicist identifying the Roman Catholic Church with Babylon due to adopting pagan beliefs and practices is Alexander Hislop, The Two Babylons, originally published in 1916.
 A significant and recent work by a futurist is Dave Hunt, A Woman Rides the Beast, 1994.
 Huntís book covers a broad range of issues and is likewise fully researched.
 Both books present compelling and justifiable critiques of the Roman Catholic Church that should be studied by all Christians.